EzeOnoky/Project-Base-Learning-11/README.md

 **Note** : Ansible is **Idempotent**.
 Idempotency means that if an ansible playbook is run severally, it only makes the change to the server once unless there is a change in the playbook.

+### Note
+If you encounter any error which requires you to update the any of the files in Inventory or Playbooks Directory, you have to go through all the process in step 6 before you can run the Ansible playbook again.

 # CONGRATULATIONS EZE !
 You have just automated routine tasks using Ansible Configuration Management Tool